vcasellesb/stl2nii/README.md

 ### Disclosures

-A few things in the code are hardcoded, so please feel free to experiment whether they work in your case.
-Namely, these are:
+A few things in the code were hardcoded, and now have been hidden away with a flag.
+You can still activate them with the ```--weird_behavior``` flag.
+Namely, these were:
-- Rotating the converted stl array (see lines 95 and 126-131).
+- Rotating the converted `stl` array (see lines 100 and 133-138).
-- At the start of the `.vtk` -> `.nii` conversion, I set the origin of the output to `(0, 0, 0)`.
-I've been told that this is not optimal, since obviously you wanna set the so that it matches the reference.
-However, I do this at the end, when loading back the nii file to rotate it (see previous point).
-Please consider if this behavior is what you wanna.
-Maybe in the future I'll implement a flag that deactivates this.
-This behavior is because of how my `.stl` files are, but it might mess up yours.
+- At the start of the `.vtk` -> `.nii` conversion, I used to set the origin of the output `sitk.Image` to `(0, 0, 0)`.
+I've been told that this is not optimal, since obviously you wanna set the so that it matches the reference, so now the default behavior is using the reference origin.
+However, in my use case, the only way to successfully convert the `stl` meshes is to set it to `(0, 0, 0)`.
+Please consider this point if the code doesn't work in your case.

+If the default, not-doing-these-things behavior does not work, consider activating the aforementioned hardcoded parameters with said flag.
+They work for my `.stl` files (which I'm starting to think suck), so it might work in your case too.